Chieze-Franklin/Bolt.js-Book/apps-api.md

 ### response

 If there is no error during the processing of the request, the `body` field of the response should hold an array of app objects.

+---

+## GET: \/api\/apps\/@live

+Gets an array of context objects for all running contexts.

+### response

+If there is no error during the processing of the request, the `body` field of the response should hold an array of context objects.

+---

 \#\# POST: \/api\/app\/get